top of page

 Question: Isn't the Moto Mansion just a basement?

-Answer: Yes, the Moto Mansion is a basement... a glorious, bright, 2200 square foot mancave of a basement with enormous windows, an incredible view, a 110" theater screen, Dolby Surround, full kitchen, laundry room, garage with tools and a motorcycle lift, massage chair, six person hot tub, private walk-out patio and yard, private entrance, three rooms, and sleeping for eight.
+Answer: Yes, the Moto Mansion is a basement... a glorious, bright, 2200 square foot mancave of a basement with enormous windows, an incredible view, a 110" theater screen, Dolby Surround, full kitchen, laundry room, garage with tools and a motorcycle lift, massage chair, six person hot tub, private walk-out patio and yard, two private entrances, three rooms, and sleeping for eight.

 Solid rallies are geared towards intermediate riders on intermediate terrain, at a moderate pace.
 Difficulty of terrain and pace largely depends on the group, but riders should expect to tackle difficult sections.
 While we won't actively look for difficult obstacles on a Solid Rally, riders should be comfortable with riding some sand, whoops, hill climbs, steep descents, and other obstacles.
 Riders need to be in good physical condition.